stuntrally/stuntrally3/docs/Faq.md

 **Why is the game not in my Linux distribution?**

-Nowadays [flatpak](Install.md#flatpak) should cover all distributions.
-It isn't official, it is managed by contributor(s).
+More info in [Install](Install.md).
+Our privided binaries should cover all distributions.
-Long ago we had official binaries archive, we don't now.
-For those who really want, I'd recommend [building](Building.md) from sources, but it's not an easy task.
+You can also [build](Building.md) from sources, on Linux it's a rather easy task.

 **Why is there no Mac OS X package?**

 Nobody managed to make it.
 And then continued to update it.
 If you still want to play the game, I recommend trying it on Debian.
-Apple is one of the worst companies ever, and their products are overpriced, meant to be garbage [see video](https://www.youtube.com/watch?v=AUaJ8pDlxi8) (and [wiki](https://en.wikipedia.org/wiki/Planned_obsolescence)).
+Apple is one of the worst companies ever, and their products are overpriced, meant to be garbage, see [video](https://www.youtube.com/watch?v=AUaJ8pDlxi8) and [wiki](https://en.wikipedia.org/wiki/Planned_obsolescence).
 I won't support it myself, instead will promote [Freedom](https://www.fsf.org/) that Linux OSes and [FOSS](https://www.gnu.org/philosophy/free-sw.html) give.

 ----